tkf/rash/README.rst

 **NOT IMPLEMENTED**
 Top 5 programs you use most.::

-   rash search --limit 5 --sort-program-frequency
+   rash search --limit 5 --sort-by-program-frequency

 Count number of commands you ran in one day::